-Dilli ki Yogshala programme to be discontinued from Tuesday: Sisodia | Education
+Dilli Ki Yogshala programme to be discontinued from Tuesday: Sisodia | Education

 ''The 'Dilli ki Yogshala' classes have been discontinued from tomorrow i.e. 1.11.22 via a government order.
 In the BoG meeting of DPSRU decision to continue the classes was taken, however Hon.
 LG has not given permission yet.
 We will keep you informed upon further information,'' said a tweet from the official Twitter page of Dilli Ki Yogshala.

 Tagging the tweet on the closure of the programme, Sisodia alleged in a tweet in Hindi: ''The board of the university wants that the yogshala should continue for the people of Delhi, the government has also given the budget but still, an order has been issued to close the 'Yogshala of Delhi' by intimidating officers.
 For now, 590 yoga classes in Delhi's parks will be closed from tomorrow.''
-One of the sources alleged that under pressure from the LG, officers have issued orders to suspend the programme, despite the DPSRU board's approval.
+Later, in another tweet in Hindi, he said: ''My proposal to continue the Dilli ki Yogshala programme was sent to LG sahib after Chief Minister Arvind Kejriwal's approval but LG sir has not taken any decision on it yet.
+But in the middle of this, officers have been asked to issue directions for a closure of the yoga classes.''
+One of the sources in the city government alleged that under pressure from the LG, officers have issued orders to suspend the programme, despite the DPSRU board's approval.

-''A decision regarding the continuation and extension of the programme was taken by the DPSRU's board of governors during its 29th meeting held on October 29,'' the source said.
+''A decision regarding the continuation and extension of the programme was taken by the DPSRU's board of governors at its 29th meeting held on October 29,'' the source said.

 The BoG evaluated the merits of the programme and approved its extension under the DPSRU Act.
 The recommendation for its extension was to be placed for ratification before the university's general council, chaired by the LG, the source added.